njh/mqtt-sn-tools/README.md

       -d             Enable debug messages.
       -h <host>      MQTT-SN host to connect to.
 Defaults to '127.0.0.1'.
       -i <clientid>  ID to use for this client.
-Defaults to 'mqtt-sn-tools-' appended with the process id.
+Defaults to 'mqtt-sn-tools-' with process id.
       -m <message>   Message payload to send.
       -n             Send a null (zero length) message.
       -p <port>      Network port to connect to.
 Defaults to 1883.
+      -q <qos>       Quality of Service value (0 or -1).
+Defaults to 0.
       -r             Message should be retained.
       -t <topic>     MQTT topic name to publish to.
+      -T <topicid>   Pre-defined MQTT-SN topic ID to publish to.

 Subscribing